 Obviously the recording equipment- webcam, microphone, video camera- play a part but as the saying goes “you can’t shine a turd”.
 If the recording environment isn’t right, and your recording technique isn’t carefully considered, it won’t matter how strong or heartfelt your message is.
 Your audience will be distracted by the bad presentation just as much as they would if you stepped into the room with them dressed in shorts and singlet, crouched behind a chair and belched it.

-So here are some key things to consider when recording yourself for later video playback in any format.
+So here are some key things to consider when recording yourself for later video playback in any format, whether it will be sent out in emails or via a marketing channel.
 Of course they work just as well for recording pieces to camera on a handycam or other traditional video camera.
 No embarrassment is intended to the subjects in the examples- thanks to them you’ll be able to avoid the same pitfalls.
 And of course the quality of the shooting is nothing to do with Vator.tv (where I grabbed the examples from), who have developed a fantastic marketing channel.

 1) The background: Nothing too distracting, and definitely not a bright window (or a white wall for that matter)- see Examples 1 and 2.